vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 upload it.
 Then to check the candidate and publish if everything looks okay.

 We also prefer to manually build the documentation that could go on Hackage, as there are usually some issues with that on the service.
-Doing it by hands is easy and creates the docs available at Hackage immediately.
+Doing it by hand is easy and makes the docs available on Hackage immediately.
 The procedure is the
 same: create tarball + upload it to Hackage.

 #### Other meta